Tutorial

 MPicker will record the corresponding membrane normal vector for each picked particle, but the normal vector can have two options, Up or Down, depending on which side of the membrane the particle is on.

-You can also add a position as "point2" for a selected particle, enabling you to completely determine the orientation of the particle (grey arrow as the x-axis and the norm vector as the z-axis).
+A position can also be added as "point2" for a selected particle, enabling complete determination of the particle's orientation (grey arrow as the x-axis and the norm vector as the z-axis).
 To add point2 for a particle, move to the same xy slice as the selected particle, position the red cross, and press Ctrl+A (or right-click and press Add Point2).

-To select a picked particle, you can double-click on a particle in the xy slice, and its circle will turn red.
+To select a picked particle, double-click on a particle in the xy slice, and its circle will turn red.
 Ensure that the center of the circle is on this xy slice (cross is displayed).
-You can also select a particle by clicking on the ones listed on the right side.
+A particle can also be selected by clicking on the ones listed on the right side.

-You can also pick particles in the flattened tomogram (a file ending with _result.mrc) using other software if you prefer.
+Particles can also be picked in the flattened tomogram (a file ending with _result.mrc) using other software if preferred.
 To load the result into MPicker, simply load the coordinate file (a txt file with 3 columns as x y z, starting from 1) by pressing Load.
-If you already picked particles in the original tomogram, you can load the coordinates by pressing Load Raw Coord and check them in the flattened tomogram.
+If particles are already picked in the original tomogram, load the coordinates by pressing Load Raw Coord and check them in the flattened tomogram.
 Particles outside of the flattened tomogram will be ignored.
-You can also perform coordinate conversion between the original and flattened tomogram using the script Mpicker_convert_coord.py.
+Coordinate conversion between the original and flattened tomogram can also be performed using the script Mpicker_convert_coord.py.

-You can also pick more than one class of particle together.
+More than one class of particle can be picked together.
 Press Particle Class Editor, and then press Add one to add a new class.
 Select which class to edit (pick particles) and which classes to display.
 Then press Apply to use it.
-You can change the color and name for each class, but MPicker will only save the index into _SelectPoints.txt.
+The color and name for each class can be changed, but MPicker will only save the index into _SelectPoints.txt.
 Note that pressing Delete one will not delete the data of particles; it only controls the display.
-For example, if you picked some particles in Class2 and then delete it, the gui will display 1/2: Class1, 2 means the particle in the saved data with the highest index is 2.
-You can see them again if you add class2 back.
+For example, if some particles are picked in Class2 and then the Class2 is deleted, the gui will display 1/2: Class1, 2 means the particle in the saved data with the highest index is 2.
+They can be seen again if class2 is added back.

 handpick2